-To provide community facilities that cater for our communities social, recreational and cultural needs.
+Providing community facilities that cater for our communities social, recreational and cultural needs.

 Rationale This group of activities provides opportunities for recreational, leisure and cultural pursuits and for social participation and cohesion.
-Significant negative effects on the local community No significant negative effects have been identified for this group of activities.
-Swim Centres - Control of water pathogens is a critical part of the treatment process at the swim centres.
-The risk is mitigated by the type of filtration systems in use.
-Contribution to community outcomes Healthy and resilient communities Healthy and improving environment Partnership with iwi Prosperous economy Major aspect of the service for statement of service provision Progressive improvement based on Facility Surveys Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Camping grounds Compliance with relevant standards and legislation Public libraries Public libraries Public swimming pools Sports fields, parks and play spaces Public libraries Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Community buildings Community buildings Community buildings Camping grounds
+Significant negative effects on the local community Contribution to community outcomes Healthy and resilient communities Healthy and improving environment Partnership with iwi Prosperous economy Major aspect of the service for statement of service provision Progressive improvement based on Facility Surveys Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Camping grounds Compliance with relevant standards and legislation Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Camping grounds

-Rangitīkei District Council is the main provider of Community and Leisure Assets in the District, however, other facilities such as halls, pools, and sports fields are provided by schools and community groups.
+Rangitīkei District Council is the main provider of Community and Leisure Assets in the District, however, other facilities such as halls, pools, and sports fields are provided by schools and other community groups.

 Some Council-owned buildings are leased to other groups.
-Council remains responsible for these buildings so they are covered by this group of activities.
+Council remains responsible for these buildings and so they are covered by this group of activities.
 Some properties contain leases allowing sports clubs and organisations to operate buildings on Council land.
-These buildings and other lessee improvements are not covered by this plan.
+These buildings and other lessee improvements are not covered by this Plan.

-Year Programmes Year 2 (2022/2023) Parks Parks Upgrade Partnership Fund Tūtaenui Reservoir - implement the management plan for the B & C Dams Memorial Park Taihape - develop and implement a plan to maximise recreational opportunities Programmed Playground renewals as identified in Year 1 - Condition Assessment Community housing Refurbishment of housing stock and car parking Cemeteries Taihape - new car park Community buildings Marton Civic Centre Development - consenting and tender award Condition Assessment of buildings and programmed renewals as identified from Year 1 Condition Assessment Swimming pools Improve customer experience Plant & equipment renewals as identified in condition assessment
+Year Programmes Year 2 (2022/2023) Parks Parks Upgrade Partnership Fund Tūtaenui Reservoir - implement the management plan for the B &amp; C Dams Memorial Park Taihape - develop and implement a plan to maximise recreational opportunities Programmed Playground renewals as identified in Year 1 - Condition Assessment Community housing Refurbishment of housing stock and car parking Cemeteries Taihape - new car park Community buildings Marton Civic Centre Development - consenting and tender award Condition Assessment of buildings and programmed renewals as identified from Year 1 Condition Assessment Swimming pools Improve customer experience Plant &amp; equipment renewals as identified in condition assessment